rednafi/epilog/README.md

 ## Exploration

 * To access the Kibana dashboard, go to: `https://kibana.localhost`.

 * Since our reverse proxy adds SSL to the localhost, your browser will complain about the site being unsafe.
-Just ignore that and move
+Just ignore that and move past that.

-* Use `elastic` as username and `debian` as password.
+* When prompted, use `elastic` as username and `debian` as password.

 <div align="center">
 <i> ✨ 🍰 ✨ </i>